-On 7 January 2021, The Federal Government announced that the Bass Strait Passenger Equalisation Scheme (BSPVES) will be temporarily increased to boost passenger vehicle bookings.
+On 7 January 2021, the Federal Government announced the Bass Strait Passenger Equalisation Scheme (BSPVES) would be temporarily increased to boost passenger vehicle bookings.

 Bass Strait Passenger Vehicle Equalisation Scheme Background

 The Bass Strait Passenger Vehicle Equalisation Scheme (BSPVES) was introduced in September 1996 by the Australian Government.

 The BSPVES aims to reduce the cost of seagoing travel between the mainland and Tasmania, by providing a rebate for the transportation of an eligible passenger vehicle across Bass Strait.

 All claims for payment of the rebate under the scheme are assessed and paid by Services Australia on behalf of the Department of Infrastructure, Transport, Regional Development and Communications.

 BIL currently offers the existing rebate upfront by reducing the fare charged.
 BIL is not the recipient of the rebate, instead the rebated is claimed on the driver’s behalf.